armanmiranda/rails_webpack_react_generator/README.md

 ```

 ## Sample Usage
-* Some preparations to do before using the gem:
-     run the following code to start a new react project (requires rails 5.1)
+Run the following code to start a new react project (requires rails 5.1)

 ```bash
 $ rails new react-generator-sample --webpack=react -T